josephmoore99/josephmoore99.github.io/index.md

 * CS321 - Data Structures
   * [B-Tree](https://github.com/aidanleuck/CS321) is a group project I was on to help implement a B-Tree data structure in Java.

+* CS354 - Programming Languages
+  * [Discord Bot](https://github.com/JaredRackley/DJGopher) is a discord bot I helped develop using GoLang and the Discord API.

 * CS401 - Intro to Web Development
   * [ShareAScore](https://shareascore.herokuapp.com) is a musical composition website that I made with a LAMP stack.